 To be a social leader, be the dopamine in someone else’s day

-But like all things perceived negative around social media, we can turn it into a positive.
+But like all things perceived negative around social media, maybe successful social leadership means turning it into a positive.
 We do that by moving away from the mindset of what we get, towards becoming the dopamine boost for others.

 We all know ‘receiving love and support’ feels good and makes us more confident.
 So why not spread the love around digitally, and move social towards its full potential while we’re at it?
 That is my goal in this life.
 To get this message out there.